-The Lauderdale County Bank strongly discourages the use of debit cards for online purchases.
+We strongly discourage the use of debit cards for online purchases.
 If you are not present to swipe your card, don't use it.

 By federal law, as of 1/1/2013, funds in a noninterest-bearing transaction account (including an IOLTA/IOLA) will no longer receive unlimited deposit insurance coverage, but will be FDIC-insured to the legal maximum of $250,000.00 for each ownership catagory.

 The term “noninterest-bearing transaction account” includes a traditional checking account or demand deposit account on which the insured depository institution pays no interest.
 It does not include other accounts, such as traditional checking or demand deposits that may earn interest, NOW accounts, money- market deposit accounts, and Interest on Lawyers Trust Accounts (“IOLTAs”)

 For more information about temporary FDIC insurance coverage of transaction accounts and for more information on how to contact FDIC, visit www.fdic.gov.